 The LIMHoF is encouraging schools to apply for the 2022 High School Recognition Program.
 The program is designed to identify Long Island high school music programs that are creating notable music experiences for their students and are incorporating the National and New York State Standards for The Arts in creative and meaningful ways.
 LIMHoF accepts applications from Brooklyn, Queens, and Nassau and Suffolk Counties.

 Application categories included program details, inclusion of national and state standards for music in curriculum, facility, staffing, and community and board support.
-All applications were reviewed by a panel of music educators, some of whom have also been recognized as the Long Island Music Hall of Fame’s “Music Educators of Note.”
+All applications were reviewed by a panel of music educators, some of whom have also been recognized as the Long Island Music and Entertainment Hall of Fame’s “Music Educators of Note.”